ENG 101 Pilot

 This week’s annotation materials were:

-As usual I’ll try to provide a rough summary of each text, if you’d like to add or append to my summary, please feel free to drop your notes in a comment!
+As usual I’ll try to provide a rough summary of each text.
+The comments section of my announcements are always open for questions or comments.
+Please feel free to drop your own notes in a comment too, or just post memes!

 Understanding Visual Rhetoric – By Jenae Cohn